Your AUSkey replacement

 In line with modern security standards, desktop and browser-based versions of myGovID will not be supported, as access could be granted to anyone using the device.
-Your myGovID is unique to you and cannot be shared, ensuring the security of your data.
+You cannot share your myGovID as it is unique to you, ensuring the security of your data.

 - passport (not more than three years expired)